 Filing a Complaint

-- A complainant is also encouraged to file a criminal report with the Washington University Police Department (“WUPD”) or the appropriate law enforcement agency and may simultaneously pursue criminal and university disciplinary processes.
-The university will ordinarily not delay its investigation if criminal charges are filed.
-At the request of law enforcement authorities, however, the university may postpone the university investigation and proceeding while the authorities gather evidence.
+- A Complainant is also encouraged to file a criminal report with the Washington University Police Department (“WUPD”) or other appropriate law enforcement agency.
+Complainants may simultaneously pursue criminal and University disciplinary processes.
+The University will ordinarily not delay its investigation if criminal charges are filed.
+However, upon request, the University may, in its discretion, postpone its investigation and any pending proceedings while law enforcement authorities gather evidence and conduct their investigation.

 University Sexual Assault Investigative Board

-- Complaints may allege other violations of the University Student Judicial Code in addition to sexual assault.
+- Complaints may allege other violations of the USCC in addition to sex discrimination, sexual assault, sexual harassment, domestic violence, dating violence, and stalking.
 The USAIB may investigate and exercise jurisdiction over such complaints in their entirety as long as the additional charges arise out of the same set of facts and circumstances or are related to the alleged incident of sexual assault.
-The USAIB may elect to refer the other charges to the University Judicial Administrator, who will then resolve the charges him/herself or send the remaining charges to the University Judicial Board for hearing and resolution.
+The USAIB may elect to refer the other charges to the University Office for Student Conduct and Community Standards, which will then resolve the charges or send the remaining charges to the SCB for hearing and resolution.

 Investigation and Report